bencyrus/chatterbox/docs/gateway/auth-refresh.md

 - Parse `Authorization: Bearer <token>` using `JWT_SECRET` (HS256) to read `exp`.
 - If seconds remaining ≤ `REFRESH_THRESHOLD_SECONDS` and a refresh header is present, attempt a preflight refresh with ~2s timeout.
+- On success:
+  - Use the refreshed access token for the proxied request to PostgREST.
-- On success, attach refreshed tokens to response headers; the proxied request proceeds regardless of refresh outcome.
+  - Attach refreshed tokens to response headers so clients can update their stored tokens.

 ### Key code paths